grinnell-cs/csc151-images/_eboards/eboard28-3.md

 _Yes, I do this even though we have Prospective students here._

-* Please stay awesome.
-People care about you.
+* You are awesome.
+Please try to keep yourself that way.
+If not for you, do it for the people who care about you.
-* If you choose to do things that affect your body or brain chemistry, please do so in moderation.
+* Be moderate, particularly with substances that may alter your brain or body.
 * Consent is essential, but insufficient.

 Questions